 - Simplifying the commencement of legal proceedings in the case of emergency procedures.

 In the field of criminal justice:

 - Enabling online filing of complaints and online claims for criminal indemnification

-- Increasingly taking into account studies of personality in criminal sentencing
+- Taking into account personality investigations in criminal sentencing

 - Developing alternatives to detention (home arrest under electronic surveillance, creation of a single traineeship penalty, extension of the scope of community service, extension of the fixed fine, greater scope of settlement and of plea bargaining, new prohibition penalties, single probation penalty)

 - For sentences of imprisonment of 1 to 5 years, systematic release under constraint when two-thirds of the sentence have been completed, unless otherwise decided by the enforcement judge

 - No sentencing adjustment for penalties of more than one year